engkad/blog/content/posts/Interview Questions/index.md

 ## Fluid Systems

 <details>
 <summary><strong>You have an orifice in an incompressible fluid system.
 What happens to the pressure drop when you double the mass flow rate?
-What about for incompressible?
+What about for compressible?
 Why are they different?</strong></summary>

-4x, 2x, density
+4x, ~2x, density
 </details>

 ---